Talha-Tahir2001/Talha-Tahir2001/README.md

 - 🌱 I’m currently learning the dynamic world of game development and technology, there's always something new to learn.
 I'm committed to staying up-to-date with the latest trends, tools, and frameworks, as it allows me to push the boundaries of what's possible in gaming and enhance my skills as a developer.
 - 🕹️ Gaming Journey:
 As an avid gamer, I strongly believe that video games can be taken to new heights by integrating AI and ML.
-Whether it's creating dynamic NPCs with advanced behavior, implementing procedural content generation, or designing intelligent adversaries, AI and ML can elevate gameplay to unparalleled levels of excitement and unpredictability.
+Whether it's creating dynamic NPCs with advanced behaviour, implementing procedural content generation, or designing intelligent adversaries, AI and ML can elevate gameplay to unparalleled levels of excitement and unpredictability.

 - 🤖 AI & ML Enthusiasm:
 Delving into the world of AI and ML has been an eye-opening experience.
 The ability to train models, recognize patterns, and make data-driven decisions has immense potential in shaping the future of video games.
 I'm continually exploring new AI techniques and algorithms to create groundbreaking gaming experiences.